I Can Help You Help Your Child.

 There are also nutrition and lifestyle-related issues that can exacerbate or even mimic symptoms of ADHD and autism.
 These factors are independent of, but might be related to, autism or ADHD genes.

-When we do that, symptoms reduce, medical treatments and other therapies become more effective, and your child can function their very best.
+When we do that, symptoms reduce, medical treatments and other therapies often become more effective, and your child can function their very best.

 We'll send you the 4 Pillars Of Resilient Health™ quick start guide to get you started and you'll hear from us periodically via email.